vladskvortsov/ansible-2048-deploy/README.md

 ### Prerequisites

 - Ansible controller node
-- One or more Ansible hosts.
+- One or more Ansible hosts(optionaly).
 User with sudo priveleges is required
 - Setuped SSH connection from controller to the host
-- Purchased or free domain name (`Adding server ip address to the domain properities is required`)
+- Purchased or free domain name (`Adding server global ip address to the domain properities is required`)

 ### What this Playbook do: